hraban/outbound-rules/README.md

 Where do you have to look out for XSS?
 What if there is one bug, how big is the damage?

+XSS attacks are like spy drones: they go behind enemy lines, take photos of secret stuff they're not allowed to see, and send that back to base.
+A successful XSS attack on this dashboard has two steps:

+1. An attacker has to get the browser to execute some JavaScript, thinking that the JavaScript actually came from "https://admin.foobarcorp.com/".
+That means that the JavaScript will have access to private cookies and auth tokens from the dashboard.
+2. The JavaScript then has to send that private data back to a server belonging to the attacker.
+For example, through Ajax.

-The possible XSS bugs are everywhere there is user data displayed.
-User e-mail, address, user tickets, profile pictures, payment info, anything.
+Step #1 can occur: *everywhere user data displayed on the dashboard.* User e-mail, address, user tickets, profile pictures, payment info, anything.
 Any piece of text controlled by a user must be very carefully handled when displaying it in the dashboard.
 If you use Angular as intended, you "should be fine", but XSS will always be lurking in the shadows.
-One mistake, one misunderstood library API which you think escapes values for you but actually doesn't, one misstep:
+One mistake, one misunderstood library API which you think escapes values for you but actually doesn't, one misstep: XSS.
-XSS.

 Because the site is written in Angular, anyone can download the entire dashboard code, even without logging in.
 They won't have the actual user